 - Flour: Use all-purpose flour.

-- Sugar: Use plain white sugar.
+- Sugar: Use plain granulated sugar.

-- Hot water: Water should be about 110-115° F | 55° C; hot enough to activated the yeast when it is mixed with the flour, etc. Do not get the water too hot, or it will kill the yeast.
+- Hot water: Water should be 110-115°F (55° C); hot enough to activated the yeast when it is mixed with the flour, etc. Do not get the water too hot, or it will kill the yeast.

 - Ground Beef: Use lean ground beef.

-- Italian sausage: To recreate school pizza, use a mild Italian sausage.
-If you prefer your pizza spicier, use a spicy Italian sausage instead.
+- Italian sausage: To recreate school lunch pizza, use a mild Italian sausage.
+If you prefer your pizza spicier, use a spicy Italian sausage instead.*

 - Onion: For the best flavor, use a yellow onion.